 Capital Fixed Assets

-A Capital Fixed Assets accounting system was established in accordance with the Technical Accounting Directive No. 85-2, Accounting for Governmental Fixed Assets, as promulgated by the Division of Local Government Services.
+A Capital Fixed Assets accounting system was established in accordance with the Technical Accounting Directive No. 85-2, Accounting for Governmental Fixed Assets, as promulgated by the Division of Local Government Services, which differs in certain respects from GAAP.